-Relationship Marketing refers to efforts by a company to build long term relationships with customers with a view to engage them for a longer duration.
-Moreover, a company may have different products and customers judge the merits of a company based on the experience they get through the first purchase.
-If the satisfaction level is high, there is a good possibility of repeat purchase of other products offered by the same company.
-On the other hand, if satisfaction levels are low, the customer may look for competitive offerings and thus the company loses valuable business.
+Relationship Marketing refers to efforts by a company to build long-term relationships with customers to engage them for a longer duration.
+Moreover, a company may have different products, and customers judge the merits of a company based on the experience they get through the first purchase.
+If the satisfaction level is high, the same company may have the possibility of repeat purchases of other products offered to the customer.
+On the other hand, if satisfaction levels are low, the customer may look for competitive offerings, and thus the company loses valuable business.

-There are compelling reasons to adopt relationship marketing for any business which wants to grow their market share and better brand recall among consumers now.
-Increased competition, globalization of business, recessionary trends in the market, emergence of new technologies for customer relationship management (CRM), new trends in social media all create an ideal atmosphere for companies to embrace relationship marketing in a big way.
+There are compelling reasons to adopt relationship marketing for any business wanting to grow its market share and better brand recall among consumers.
+Increased competition, globalization of trade, recessionary trends in the market, the emergence of new technologies for customer relationship management (CRM), and recent trends in social media all create an ideal atmosphere for companies to embrace relationship marketing in a big way.

-As already stated, new customer acquisition is a costly exercise while retaining existing customers can decrease marketing costs by as much as 10%, analysts said.
+As already stated, new customer acquisition is costly, while retaining existing customers can decrease marketing costs by as much as 10%, analysts said.

 Now with open economies, competition could come from anywhere in the world.
-It applies to electronics, consumer goods, farm products, cosmetics, computers and accessories, electrical equipments and so on.
-Therefore, companies need to constantly engage with the consumer, get their feedback and make corrective strategies.
+It applies to electronics, consumer goods, farm products, cosmetics, computers and accessories, electrical equipment, etc. Therefore, companies need to constantly engage with the consumer, get feedback, and make corrective strategies.

-For the past seven years, recessionary trends created by the subprime crisis and US financial crisis in 2008 has spread across the globe.
-So is Eurozone reeling under a crisis which makes the relationship marketing companies vulnerable to sales fluctuations as consumers cut back on spending.
-Therefore to stay afloat in business, they need to invest in technology, get connected with the consumers on a sustained basis and get keep them satisfied.
+For the past seven years, recessionary trends created by the subprime crisis and US financial crisis in 2008 have spread across the globe.
+So is Eurozone reeling under a crisis that makes relationship marketing companies vulnerable to sales fluctuations as consumers cut back on spending.
+To stay afloat in business, companies need to invest in technology, connect with consumers on a sustained basis, and keep them satisfied.

-Companies thrive on multi-product and multi-service offerings, hence existing customers are a captive market for them to grow and become market leaders.
-Establishing brand loyalty therefore, become paramount for large businesses.
+Companies thrive on multi-product and multi-service offerings.
+Hence existing customers are a captive market for them to grow and become market leaders.
+Establishing brand loyalty, therefore, becomes paramount for large businesses.

 Strategies for relationship marketing